juliango202/TerrainVer/README.md

   noiseResolution: 35, // Optional, default 35, Perlin noise resolution in terrain-type image 'blue' area
   noiseResolutionBlack: 18, // Optional, default 18, Perlin noise resolution in terrain-type 'black' area
-  noiseThreshold: 20.0, // Optional, default 20, value above which a pixel is set to noise }).then((terrainGenerator) => {
+  noiseThreshold: 20.0, // Optional, default 20, value above which a pixel is set to noise
+  blackToAlpha: true // Optional, default true, use red/alpha for terrain mask, if false red/black will be used }).then((terrainGenerator) => {
   const terrainShape = terrainGenerator.generate(Math.random())
   document.body.appendChild(terrainShape)